WNCC softball picks up two wins on Sunday

 Mumford had the other extra base hit with a double along with two RBIs.

-Butterfield went the distance in the game, tossing seven innings in facing just 31 batters in striking out seven, walking one, and allowing six hits.
+Butterfield went the distance in the game, tossing seven innings in facing just 31 batters, striking out seven, walking one, and allowing six hits.

 The second game saw WNCC score a run in the first inning as Morgan Dustin singled in Hartman.